Every company, whether large or small, needs an organizational structure that defines how it operates.

 Which organizational structure is best for what type of business?

-For different types of enterprises, different structures could work.
+For different types of enterprises, different structures can work.

 A functional organizational structure, for example, may not be right for a company with a lot of products or services because it doesn’t illustrate how they’re related and arranged.

-In this scenario, a divisional structure could be more appropriate for displaying these connections.
+In this scenario, a divisional structure could be more appropriate.

-However, if the company only sells one product or service line and employs a small number of people (say, less than 100), a flat structure, like the example below, is likely to be the better option since it allows employees to communicate easily with one another and with supervisors.
+However, if a company only sells one product or service and employs a small number of people (say, less than 100), a flat structure is the better option since it allows employees to communicate easily with each other and with supervisors.

-When an organization demands change or when difficulties occur, the organizational structure must be updated.
+When an organization demands change or when difficulties occur, organizational structures must be updated.

-For instance, if a leader wishes to make changes to their structure to be more responsive to changing consumer needs, they can go from a functional to a matrix structure.
+For instance, if a leader wishes to make structural changes to be more responsive to changing consumer needs, they can transition from a functional to a matrix structure.

-When leaders find that the staff is spending too much time in meetings or dealing with internal issues rather than executing their tasks, they may want to consider switching from a divisional to a flat structure.
+When leaders find that staff is spending too much time in meetings or dealing with internal issues rather than executing their tasks, they should consider switching from a divisional to a flat structure.